 First, you need to register a new OAuth GitHub app.
 Follow the official GitHub instructions on how to create an OAuth app.

-Go to the Social Connections page and enable GitHub.
+Go to the Social Connections page in your Clerk Dashboard and enable GitHub.
 In the modal that opened, ensure Use custom credentials is enabled and copy Authorized redirect URI.
 Go back to the GitHub panel, paste the value into the Authorization callback URL field and complete the registration.

 Once registration is complete, you'll get redirected to project's admin panel.
 Click the Generate a new client secret button to get your new client secret.
 Then, copy the Client ID and Client secret.
 Go back to the Clerk Dashboard and paste them into the respective fields.

 Don't forget to click Apply in the Clerk dashboard.
-Social connection with GitHub is now configured.
+Congratulations!
+Social connection with GitHub is now configured for your instance.